 Those companies whose income from property is held for some charitable or religious purpose can claim exemption under section 11.
 These companies can not use ITR Form 6 for filing the income tax return with the income tax department.

-Due date for filing ITR Form 6
+What is the due date for filing ITR Form 6?

 The due date for filing ITR Form 6 for the purpose of the return of income tax is 30th September.
 After this date if an assessee will file the form it will be taken as late and charged with late fee.

-Eligibility criteria for ITR Form 6
+What is the eligibility criteria for ITR Form 6?

 ITR Form 6 is furnished by the taxpayers who are registered as a company under the Companies Act 2013(or under former act) .
 This form cannot be filled by taxpayers who are:

 - Hindu Undivided Family (HUF)